TACC/Lmod/docs/source/300_tracking_module_usage.rst

 ------

-a) If you have more than one cluster and you want to store them in the same database you might want to modify the store_module_data program found in the contrib/tracking_module_usage directory.
-It assumes that host names are of the form: node_name.cluster_name.something.something and the current store_module_data program picks off the second field in the hostname.
-If your site names things differently you should modify that routine to match your needs.
+a) If you have more than one cluster and you want to store them in the same database then make sure that your load_hook correctly sets the name of the cluster.

-b) I use a cron job to load the moduleUsage.log-* files.
+b) We use a cron job to load the moduleUsage.log-* files.
 Here is the entry we use to record data.
 This assumes that the account on "module usage machine" is swtools::